roman-milk/roman-milk.github.io/rude-rebecca.md

  The waiters shuffled forward collectively and gathered around the naked girl.
 They all had that glazed, almost stunned expression that Rebecca had missed so much since her brother had abandoned her.
 She spread her legs wider and held the sticky lips of her sex open with her fingertips.
 She was rewarded by the hissing sound of the waiters' intake of breath, and the men crowded closer to the voluptuous woman who was exhibiting herself with such abandon.

  'Come on boys, show me your big cocks,' Rebecca said and emphasised her point by reaching out a hand and unzipping one of her eager audience.
-Report_Story #2